BYLAWS AS AMENDED

 ARTICLE VIII-BOOKS AND RECORDS

 8.01 The Board of Directors shall see that accounting books include a detailed account of receipts and expenditures affecting the Corporation and its administration including operating expenses and reserves to cover future maintenance of the Common Elements of Sunshine Country Club Estates.
 Vouchers accrediting the entries made thereon shall be kept with the books.
-Budgetary guide lines and the proposed budget for the coming year as approved and adopted by the S.E.P.O.
-Board at their November Meeting shall be followed.
+Budgetary guidelines and the proposed budget for the coming year as approved and adopted by the Sunshine Estates Property Owners Board of Directors at their November Meeting shall be followed.

 8.02 The Board of Directors shall cause minutes to be kept of all authorized meetings held by the members, Board of Directors or other committees authorized by the Board of Directors affecting the operation of Sunshine Estates Property Owners, Inc.